Nexmo/nexmo-developer/_tutorials/en/client-sdk/android-shared/add-dependencies/kotlin.md

 }
 ```

-In the same file, add a dependency for the Gradle `Safe Args` plugin.
+In the same `build.gradle` file, add a dependency for the Gradle `Safe Args` plugin.
 This provides type safety when navigating and passing data between destinations.

-Add a new `classpath` in the `dependencies` block:
+To do this, first add a new `classpath` in the `dependencies` block:

 ```groovy
 dependencies {